Tangy Homemade BBQ Sauce

 1 tablespoon plus 1/4 teaspoon smoked paprika

-2 teaspoons mustard powder, like Coleman’s, see notes
+2 teaspoons mustard powder, like Coleman’s, see tips

 1 ½ teaspoons garlic powder